 If you make any changes to your corporate structure, please let us know so we can ensure your scheme is still set up correctly.

 If an employee wants to stop contributions can they get a refund?

 An employee can stop contributions at any time, you just need to let us know not to expect anymore payments.
 However, if their opt out window has passed, they are not entitled to a refund of contributions already paid into the scheme.

 When do I need to make payments by?

-Your pension contributions are due by the 22nd of the month following their deduction from salary.
+Your pension contributions are due by the 22nd of the month in respect of which they are due - for employee contributions that's the month they are deducted from salary.
 You’ll need to allow 3-5 days for the direct debit to collect once you’ve submitted your payment details to us.

 Can I change the certification basis of my scheme?

 Yes, you can change your definition of pensionable pay at any time.
 You’ll need to let your employees know about the change and we recommend you discuss any changes like this with your financial adviser.
 Details on your options can be found on our contribution explained page.

 Calls may be monitored and/or recorded to help us improve our service.
 Our opening hours may be different depending on which team you need to speak to.